Fly-in: History

 Both fly-ins and airshows evolved out of the first aviation meets held in the pioneering days of flying, early in the twentieth century, before the First World War.

-Although there were some minor aviation meets in France earlier in 1909, at Port-Aviation south of Paris, in Douai and in Vichy, the first major international aviation meet was the Grande Semaine d'Aviation (English: Grand Week of Aviation) held in Reims, France between 22–29 August 1909.
+Although there were some minor aviation meets in France earlier in 1909, at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon south of Paris, in Douai, and in Vichy, the first major international aviation meet was the Grande Semaine d'Aviation (English: Grand Week of Aviation) held in Reims, France, between 22 and 29 August 1909.
 The event attracted some of the world's foremost pilots of the day, including Louis Blériot, Henry Farman, Léon Delagrange, Hubert Latham, Charles de Lambert, Louis Paulhan, Roger Sommer, Claude Grahame-White and one American, Glenn Curtiss.
 The event was primarily a competition for record setting.
 Curtis set a speed record of 80 km/h flying a biplane he had designed, winning the first race for Gordon Bennett Coupe Internationale d'Aviation.
 Henry Farman set a distance record of 180 km in just over three hours.
 Hubert Latham won the altitude contest by attaining 155 m.
 The event attracted large crowds of spectators including 3,000 from the United Kingdom and 2,000 from the United States.
 None of the aircraft were flown-in, but arrived via ground transport and assembled in place.

 The first person to actually fly into an aviation meeting was Hubert Latham, who flew to the 1909 Konkurrenz-Fliegen Berlin at Johannisthal Air Field from the Tempelhof field on 27 September 1909, a distance of 10.5 km.
 This was one of the several meetings inspired by the Reims meeting.
 Latham's flight was the first cross-country flight in Germany.

 Flying to aviation meetings was sometimes discouraged.
 For example, Robert Martinet wanted to fly his plane to the June 1910 Angers aviation meeting, but was refused by the organizers, on the grounds that this potentially dangerous flight would put his appearance at the meeting at risk.
 The expression in English most commonly used for similar events in the pre-World War I era was "aviation meeting" (in Europe) or "aviation meet" (in the USA).